-Singular situation in the municipality Geisenheim in the German cultivation area Rheingau west of the well-known Johannisberger Schlossberg.
-It was already mentioned in documents in 1292 as "Via Clusen" and at the beginning of the 14th century as "Cluserweg".
-The hermitage at the foot of Johannisberg Castle was once a small Benedictine monastery, which had long been abandoned.
-The manor house with its Renaissance building and late Gothic chapel in the Klaus location, which is still inhabited today, is a reminder of the monastic times.
-The south-facing vineyards at an altitude of 100 to 155 metres above sea level with a gradient of up to 10% comprise around 50 hectares of vineyards on deep calcareous loess loam soils with proportions of stone and quartzite, as well as sea sand in the subsoil.
-The vines are well protected from winds by the nearby Taunus Mountains.
-Mainly the Riesling variety is cultivated here.
-The vineyards Chat Sauvage, Erbslöh, Freimuth Alexander, Privy Councillor J. Wegeler Erben, Geisenheim, Johannishof Eser, Prince of Hesse, Schönborn Castle and Trenz Michael, for example, have shares in the site.
+single vineyard in the municipality of Geisenheim in the German wine-growing region of Rheingau, west of the well-known Johannisberger Schlossberg.
+It was mentioned in documents as early as 1292 as "Via Clusen" and at the beginning of the 14th century as "Cluserweg".
+The hermitage at the foot of Johannisberg Castle was once a small Benedictine convent that had long been abandoned.
+The estate, which is still inhabited today, with its Renaissance building and late Gothic chapel in the Klaus location, is a reminder of the monastic era.
+The south-facing vineyards at an altitude of 100 to 155 metres above sea level with a slope of up to 10% cover around 50 hectares of vineyards on deep, calcareous loess loam soils with portions of stone and quartzite, as well as sea sand in the subsoil.
+The vines are well protected from the wind by the nearby Taunus mountains.
+The main variety cultivated here is Riesling.
+The Chat Sauvage, Erbslöh, Freimuth Alexander, Geheimrat J. Wegeler Erben, Geisenheim, Johannishof Eser, Prinz von Hessen, Schloss Schönborn and Trenz Michael wineries, for example, have shares in the site.